richzli/richz.li/data/projects/b01lers-bot.md

 The bot is coded in **Python** using the **discord.py** module and **SQLite** for the backend.

 It started off as a simple task: just refactor some hastily-written code.
-I soon started adding many more features to the bot, which included an aesthetic overhaul, many moderation commands, as well as an activity tracker.
+Eventually, I was tasked with adding more features to the bot, which included an aesthetic overhaul, many moderation commands, as well as an activity tracker.

 +++